This is our introduction to Wellington New Zealand – One cool capital city!

-A walk along the waterfront, leads to the Te Papa museum, reaching further on to Oriental Bay.
-Passing brightly painted beach chalet’s, seen on many Wellington tourist pics, is a picture opportunity.
+A walk along the waterfront, leads to the Te Papa museum reaching further on to Oriental Bay, passing brightly painted beach chalet’s, seen on many Wellington tourist pics.
+It sure is a picture opportunity!

-Some lovely beaches and a brilliant indoor swimming pool, where you can take a dip or shower await.
+There’s some lovely beaches and a brilliant indoor swimming pool, where you can take a dip.
 The path then continues all along the coast to the airport and beyond.

 After about an hour on foot, you reach a very popular freedom camp for motorhomes and campervans, at Evans Bay.

-If you want to stop the night, you’ll need to get there before midday to get a place.
+If you want to stop the night at Evans Bay Freedom Camping area, you’ll need to get there before midday to get a place.
 It’s always full and with a maximum 3 night stay.
-A bus stop and cycling route to the city, leave plenty of options for getting into the centre.
+A bus stop and cycling route to the city – leave plenty of options for getting into the centre.